EthanCooper100/CalculateTime/README.md

 # CalculateTime
-This is my first programming language that I have learned.
-I have interest of making a side project for a while now.
+This is the first programming language that I have learned.
+I have been interested in doing a side project for a while now.
 To which I created this code.

+Feel free to ask me for additional code!
+I would be happy to update the repository!